 The Environmental Depot in Lewiston and the Riverside Recycling Facility in Portland serve as collection sites for household hazardous waste from all Maine residents.
 Check their web sites for hours and charges.

-Learn more about household hazardous waste (video), and please contact your Town Office to find out if your town is participating in any household hazardous waste collection events.
+Learn more about household hazardous waste (YouTube), and please contact your Town Office to find out if your town is participating in any household hazardous waste collection events.

 More information on disposal of household wastes from the Maine Department of Environmental Protection.